openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetEnteringVehicle.md

 - Returns INVALID_VEHICLE_ID if the NPC is not currently entering a vehicle
 - This is different from the vehicle the NPC is already in
 - The NPC must be in the process of entering for this to return a valid ID
-- Once the NPC finishes entering, this will return 0

 ## Related Functions